 Located just across the Roman Bridge from Mezquita, the bar has gorgeous views of the bridge, the Mezquita and the old town.
 And at night, the view is particularly stunning, with the light-up town reflecting in the dark water of the Guadalquivir River.

 Things to do in Cordoba in 2 or 3 Days

-If you have more time in Cordoba, you can slow down your pace and start to get to know the city better.
+With more time and more things to do in Cordoba, you can slow down your pace and start to get to know the city better.
 One thing I would recommend is to visit the Alcazar first thing in the morning to experience it without the daytime crowds.

 Take a tour of Medina Azahara